bludit/documentation-english/pages/api/request-a-list-of-pages/index.md

 Get a list of pages.

-All request to the API need the `API Token`, you can find the token in the settings of the plugin.
+All requests to the API need the `API Token`; you can find the token in the plugin settings.

 <h2 id="request">Request</h2>